top of page

 NATALIE BLALOCK

 I moved to New York City at 17.
 I lived in 24 apartments before I left.
-I performed on Broadway, at Ford's Theatre, Goodspeed Opera House, Joe's Pub.
+I performed on Broadway, at Ford's Theatre, Goodspeed Opera House, Joe's Pub, Germany.

 Then I followed my husband — a Cirque du Soleil performer — around the world with 23 pieces of luggage and a baby I found out I was carrying on our first day in Australia.
 My daughter was born in Canberra.